Cortona1/Cortona1/README.md

 - 🎥 Favorite Movies: Hereditary, Midsommar, Ouija: Origin of Evil, [REC], Sinister, The Ritual, The Texas Chainsaw Massacre

 ### A little gif of level 2 for my game Kamui.
-I'm writing the code, designing the maps, and drawing all the followinh (characters, monsters, physical/magic weapons) myself
+I'm writing the code, designing the maps, and drawing all the following (characters, monsters, physical/magic weapons) myself
 ![KamuiRPG](assets/level2.gif)
 <!--
 **Cortona1/Cortona1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.